Creating Your Own Apothecary

 Because I want to know that what I’m using in my body and around my home is the best.
-As these herbs are used daily in teas, cooking, tinctures, body care items and cleaning products, I need to know that they’re high quality.
+As these herbs are used daily in teas, cooking, tinctures, body care items, and cleaning products, I need to know that they’re high quality.

 Mountain Rose Herbs doesn’t just offer amazing herbs and oils that are of superior quality and grown in the best way possible.
 They focus on organic agriculture, fair trade standards, and sustainable business practices.
-This company pays attention to the effect their business has on the environment, and I can get behind a company that puts zero-waste practices and the welfare of the planet ahead of their bottom line.
+This company pays attention to the effect its business has on the environment, and I can get behind a company that puts zero-waste practices and the welfare of the planet ahead of its bottom line.

 The herbs I choose to use change frequently.
 I find that different seasons call for different tastes and scents, and the blends I create change according to that and what my body needs at that time.